Far, Far From Ypres Stage Show

-After selling out The Glasgow Royal Concert Hall at Celtic Connections 2014 and receiving two standing ovations in the emotionally charged main auditorium, this moving show is being presented twice in August in the year of Homecoming Scotland 2014.
-It will also be in commemoration of this, the 100th Anniversary of the beginning of the so-called Great War of 1914-18.
+After selling out The Glasgow Royal Concert Hall at Celtic Connections 2014 and receiving two standing ovations in the emotionally charged main auditorium, this moving show was presented several times again in the year of Homecoming Scotland 2014.
+It was also in commemoration of the 100th Anniversary of the beginning of the so-called Great War of 1914-18.

-The cast will comprise Barbara Dickson, Phil Cunningham, Dick Gaughan, Siobhan Miller, Ian Bruce, Stephen Quigg, Gary West (pipes), Stevie Palmer, Mairi MacInnes (Gaelic song), John Blackwood, Fiona Forbes, Anne Murray, George Archibald, Charlie Milne, Jim Weatherston, May Weatherston, Peter McCulloch, Kenny MacDonald, Gordon Stewart, Norman Gore (snare drum), Donald Hay (snare drum), Brian Miller (guitar), Tom Ward (concertina), Dennis Wilson, Carol Prior and Allan Prior.
-The narrator is BBC Radio Scotland’s Iain Anderson, Peter Heywood takes care of graphic projection and Sandy Forbes is sound advisor.
-Ian McCalman, who instigated the production and wrote the script, will direct and Ian Green will take care of promotion.
+The cast comprised Barbara Dickson, Phil Cunningham, Dick Gaughan, Siobhan Miller, Ian Bruce, Stephen Quigg, Gary West (pipes), Stevie Palmer, Mairi MacInnes (Gaelic song), John Blackwood, Fiona Forbes, Anne Murray, George Archibald, Charlie Milne, Jim Weatherston, May Weatherston, Peter McCulloch, Kenny MacDonald, Gordon Stewart, Norman Gore (snare drum), Donald Hay (snare drum), Brian Miller (guitar), Tom Ward (concertina), Dennis Wilson, Carol Prior and Allan Prior.

 The cast of twenty-six included Barbara Dickson, Phil Cunningham and Dick Gaughan and was brilliantly produced by Ian McCalman.
 The entire cast rose to the occasion and gave stunning performances which even exceeded those of 2012.
 Narration was by BBC radio presenter Iain Anderson and the overhead projection was by Peter Heywood.